kennethrioja/secondbrain/README.md

 ---

-This repo gathers all my notes about everything I want to share.
-This may substitute a personal website for a moment !
+This repo gathers all my notes about courses, articles, books, etc. This may substitute a personal website for a moment !
 Please have a look at the [License section](#License) before serving yourself 🙏

+*Be careful when copying things you don't understand !* I am open to chatting on the various topics found in this repo 😊.

-> When links are made, learning occurs and make us grow. #linklearngrow
+> When links are made, learning occurs and make us grow. #linklearngrow 🪴

 All of this was made with [VimWiki](https://github.com/vimwiki/vimwiki).
 Enjoy ☀️